katie-rey/udemy-algorithm-notes/sorting-algorithms.md

 O(n) comparisons per decomposition

 Worst Case - Time
-If we have an initial sorted array and use arr[0] as the pivot (first item in the array), with each decomposition we are pivoting on only one item
+If we have an initial sorted array and use arr[0] as the pivot (first item in the array), with each decomposition we are pivoting on only one item.

 | 1, 2, 3, 4, 5, 6, 7, 8
 |